 Comparison of complex numbers

-Considering real numbers, we’re used to compare them.
+Considering real numbers, we’re used to comparing them.
 For example, we can say that -4<1.
 But how do we compare two complex numbers?
 The answer to that is in no way.
 Complex numbers cannot be put in any sort of order, we cannot say which of the two complex numbers is less or greater than the other one.
 In fact, we can only compare their real parts and imaginary parts separately.
 However, two complex numbers can be equal.
 This happens if and only if their real and imaginary parts are correspondingly equal.

 Summing up.
-The main idea is real numbers we’re all used to are not the only ones.
+The main idea is that the real numbers we’re all used to are not the only ones.
 In fact, we can create various types of numbers by defining rules for operations with them.
-The only thing stopping us from doing that is lack of sense.
+The only thing stopping us from doing that is a lack of sense.
 However, complex numbers do make sense, as, for example, they allow to solve any quadratic equation and write down its solution, even if its determinant is negative.
 Of course, this approach leads much further than just solving quadratics!
 For example, look what beautiful stuff can be generated with the help of complex numbers:

 This is called the Mandelbrot set.
 Surely, you’ve heard about fractals!
 This is one of them.
 To generate it, we need to take a complex number, multiply it by itself, and add it to the original number; then take that result, multiply it by itself, and add it to the original number; and so on.
-If the resulting numbers generated during the iteration process grows ever and ever larger, then the original complex number is not in the Mandelbrot set.
-If the sequence converges, drifts chaotically, or cycles periodically, then number is in the set.
+If the number generated during the iteration grows ever and ever larger, then the original complex number is not in the Mandelbrot set.
+If the sequence converges, drifts chaotically, or cycles periodically, then the number is in the set.